foucherjocelyn/transcendance/ft_transcendence/design_api.md

 ## Add score of a player

 Add a player's score.
-Only the player of the game can add a score.
+Only the websocket server is allowed access.
 The AI's score will be disregarded.
 The winner's score will be automatically updated.

 ```typescript